News

 There will be additional funding given to schools to cover 3% of this, amounting to £900m in the 2024-25 financial year.
 This money will come from ‘reprioritising within the DfE’s existing budget’, but ‘frontline services’ will be protected; it will be delivered in the form of a grant for schools.
 More information on the amount of funding each school will receive is available on the DfE website.

-The remaining 3.5% of the funding is to come from schools’ budgets, which the the DfE increased following extra funding announced in last year’s autumn statement.
+The remaining 3.5% of the funding is to come from schools’ budgets, which the DfE increased following extra funding announced in last year’s autumn statement.

 Union response